VisheshVGR/hnbgu_hostel_management_portal/README.md

 * Easily filter your rows based on one or several criteria using Search Field.
 * Easily paginate your rows and only fetch what you need.
 * Easily export the rows in various file formats such as CSV, Excel, or PDF.
+* Quick peek of issue without have to open info dialog box.

 ## Student Dashboard
-* Student can Raise a New Complaing by entering 'Complaint Type' (electricity, cleanliness, mess, etc) and 'Complaint Description'
+* Student can Raise a New Complaing by entering 'Complaint Type' (electricity, cleanliness, mess, etc) and 'Complaint Description'.
 * Student can see 'My Complaints' section with all complain lodged by him/her in Data Table.
 * Info icon open dialog box for additional information like Issued To, Remarks etc.